-The Perfect Number
+The Perfect Amount Of RAM

-The impact of RAM on gaming is a strange beast – it is one of extremes and disappointing tail offs.
-If a system is low on RAM, let’s say 4GB for example’s sake, then the RAM will have a significant tangible effect on the game, i.e., the game will have less memory to load up data sets (game engine, textures, levels, lighting, etc.).
-Less memory equates to a choppier gaming experience and low frames per second readings.
+The impact of RAM on gaming is a strange beast, and it is an extreme and disappointing tail-off.
+If a system has low RAM – let’s say 4 GB – then RAM will have a significant effect on game performance.
+The game will have less memory to load data sets (game engine, textures, levels, lighting, and so on), resulting in a choppier gaming experience with some off-putting framerate drops.

-The first is how much RAM a particular game is programmed to use.
-Should a game only use a maximum of 4GB, then having 8GB of RAM means there are effectively 4GB sitting there doing nothing unused.
+The first one is how much RAM a particular game is programmed to use.
+If a game only ever uses a maximum of 4 GB of RAM, then having 8 GB of RAM means that the extra 4 GB will remain unused.

-Conversely, if you have 8GB of RAM and are upgrading to 16GB while the game only makes use of 8GB, then the difference will amount to naught, or at least the improvement won’t be noticeable from the user’s end.
+Conversely, if you have 8 GB of RAM and are upgrading to 16 GB while the game only uses 8 GB, then the difference will be unnoticeable to the naked eye.

 What About RAM Clock Speed?